SunOner/sunone_aimbot/README.md

 - *.onnx: Faster than *.pt model.
 - *.engine: Final exported model, which is faster than the previous two.

-## TODO

-Here are some pending tasks and improvements:

-- [ ] Screen resolution issue: Implement auto screen resolution detection to make the aim bot work seamlessly on various screen sizes, currently optimized for 2560x1440 resolution.

 Feel free to contribute and make this aim bot even more powerful and versatile!

 ## License